The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 5 – Sea-Doo GTI SE – Best Family Jet Ski

-The GTI SE is the Sea Doo Spark’s bigger sibling that boasts of more features while keeping the price tag under the ‘affordable’ $10000 cap.
+The GTI SE is the Sea-Doo Spark’s bigger sibling, boasting more features while keeping the price tag under the ‘affordable’ $10000 cap.

 Aimed at recreational users, it is powered by the same Rotax 900 HO ACE 899cc engine that tops at 90 HP.
 So, while you won’t win any races with this, the GTI SE might be the closest you can get to a family Jet Ski.

-It can seat 3, is stable enough in both smooth and choppy waters and there’s enough finesse in the handling to make aggressive turns if need be.
+It can seat 3, is stable enough in both smooth and choppy waters, and has enough finesse in the handling to make aggressive turns if necessary.

-Sea Doo throws in the Intelligent Throttle Control (iTC) which is a fancy name for a beginner-friendly cruise mode, an electronic variable trim and a more aggressive sport mode which will stretch the capacity of that engine to the max.
+Sea-Doo throws in the Intelligent Throttle Control (iTC), a fancy name for a beginner-friendly cruise mode, an electronic variable trim, and a more aggressive sport mode that will stretch the capacity of that engine to the max.

-You can also switch to an Eco mode for those longer trips where conserving fuel becomes more important than spraying foam.
+You can also switch to an Eco mode for those longer trips where conserving fuel becomes more critical than spraying foam.

-The LCD display is put to good use here as you can get information about trim position and clock in addition to the usual.
+The LCD is used here as you can get information about the trim position and clock in addition to the usual.

-Some other noteworthy extras, as 30 gallons of onboard storage, an anti-theft security system, and the reverse brake.
+Some other noteworthy extras are 30 gallons of onboard storage, an anti-theft security system, and the reverse brake.

-The GTI SE weighs 640 lbs. which is heavier than the spark but lighter than the beefier Jet Skis in this category.
+The GTI SE weighs 640 lbs., heavier than the Spark but lighter than the beefier Jet Skis in this category.

-The acceleration while decent is not enough to keep speed-mongers interested though.
+The decent acceleration is not enough to keep speed-mongers interested, though.

 Used: $8,000 and up